 Why now?
 Because adult star Buck Angel recently released a Public Service Announcement, with Rebekka Armstrong (you can find it on YouTube).
 It’s about AIDS and it’s about being safe.
 And it prompted me to think.

-Is there are reason I don’t talk about HIV/AIDS?
+Is there a reason I don’t talk about HIV/AIDS?
 Am I ashamed or embarrassed to say that my brother had AIDS and died from it?
 I don’t think that’s it, but maybe.

 HIV/AIDS has been part of the sexual landscape for the majority of my life but it’s still rarely discussed.
 Even in the sexually open circles I work, write, and live within, it’s the shadow that’s avoided.
 We all know it’s there.
 We get our tests and try to stay safe.
 But we’ll talk about STIs, or general illnesses.
 We won’t be specific.
 We won’t talk about the disease that actually still kills you.

 Why?
 Because it’s scary.
 It’s the monster under the bed.
 It’s the one with teeth.